iterative/dvc.org/static/docs/commands-reference/push.md

   save different experiments or project checkpoints.

-- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the named target DVC-file(s).
+- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
-By traversing each stage dependencies, DVC searches backward through the pipeline from the named target(s).
+By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
 This means DVC will not push files referenced later in the pipeline than the named target(s).

 - `-R`, `--recursive` - the `targets` value is expected to be a directory path.